mhcrnl/ogcalc/doc/introduction.rst

 -------------

 It is assumed that the reader is familiar with C and C++ programming.
-If you're using Qt, the `online documentation
+If you're using Qt, the `Qt online documentation
 <http://qt-project.org/doc/qt-5.1/qtdoc/index.html>`_ will be useful to
 refer to as you're going through the tutorial, and also includes a number of useful examples and tutorials.
-If you're using GTK+, there is also `online documentation <http://www.gtk.org/documentation.php>`_ and it would be helpful to work through the "Getting Started" chapter of the `GTK+ tutorial
+If you're using GTK+, there is also `GTK+ online documentation <http://www.gtk.org/documentation.php>`_ and it would be helpful to work through the "Getting Started" chapter of the `GTK+ tutorial
 <https://developer.gnome.org/gtk-tutorial/stable/>`_ before reading